sonatype-nexus-community/nexus-repository-r/docs/R_USER_DOCUMENTATION.md

 You can set up an R proxy repository to access a remote repository location, for example the official R registry at [https://cran.r-project.org/](https://cran.r-project.org/) that is configured as the default in R.

-To proxy a R repository, you simply create a new 'r (proxy)' as documented in [admin repositories](http://books.sonatype.com/nexus-book/reference3/admin.html#admin-repositories) in details.
+To proxy a R repository, you simply create a new 'r (proxy)' as documented in [Repository Management](https://help.sonatype.com/display/NXRM3/Configuration#Configuration-RepositoryManagement) in details.
 Minimal configuration steps are:

 - Define 'Name'